 7. Falhari Pakore

 Show off your culinary skills by frying up these easy-to-make and lip-smacking Falhari Pakore.
-These crispy treats are coated with a flavourful batter made of buckwheat flour, cumin and anardana.
+These crispy treats are coated with a flavourful batter made of buckwheat flour, cumin and anardana, just the perfect treat to relish during the fasting days.

 8. Gluten Free Aloo ka Paratha

-The most loved Indian breakfast item gets a gluten free makeover.
-Make them using ingredients like buckwheat flour, rock salt, potatoes and spices.
+The most loved Indian meal item gets a gluten free makeover.
+Aloo ka paratha made with nutritious buckwheat or kuttu aata.
+Aloo ka paratha is a quintessential Indian bread that we prepare for meals from breakfast to lunch and even dinner.
+Make them using healthy ingredients like buckwheat flour, rock salt, potatoes and spices.
+Perfect for fasting days as well!

 Vegetarian banana kebabs, flavoured with ginger, coriander, green chillies and cardamom seeds, and brought together with buckwheat flour.